gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

      established DTLS connection.
 Any outstanding packets that have not been decoded yet will simply be treated as lost between the SCTP endpoints and SCTP's retransmission will retransmit any user message data that requires it.
-Also the algorithm for when to discard a DTLS connection can be much simpler.
+Also, the algorithm for when to discard a DTLS connection can be much simpler.

    * DTLS/SCTP rekeying can put restrictions on user message sizes unless the right APIs exist to the SCTP implementation to determine the state of user messages.
-No such restriction exist in DTLS in SCTP.
+No such restriction exists in DTLS in SCTP.

    * By using the Encryption chunk that is acting on SCTP packet level instead of user messages the consideration for extensions are quite different.
-Only extensions that would affect the common header or how packets are formed would have interaction with this mechanism, any extension that just defines new chunks or parameters for existing chunks is expected to just work and be secured by the mechanism.
-DTLS/SCTP do has interaction with anything that affects how user messages are handled.
+Only extensions that would affect the common header or how packets are formed would interact with this mechanism, any extension that just defines new chunks or parameters for existing chunks is expected to just work and be secured by the mechanism.
+DTLS/SCTP do interact with anything that affects how user messages are handled.

-   There are several significant difference in regards to implementation between the two realizations.
+   There are several significant differences in regard to implementation between the two realizations.

    * DTLS in SCTP do requires the Encryption Chunk to be implemented in the SCTP stack implementation, and not as an adaptation layer above it as DTLS/SCTP.
-This have some extra challenges for operating system level implementations.
+This has some extra challenges for operating system level implementations.
 However, as some updates anyway will be required to support the corrected SCTP-AUTH the implementation burden is likely similar in this regard.